Gap probability for products of random matrices in the critical regime: Determinantal processes related to products of random matrices

 \section{Determinantal processes related to products of random matrices}

 We begin by describing the relevant determinantal point processes.
 Let~$X_1, X_2, \ldots, X_M$ be i.i.d.
 Ginibre matrices; their entries are i.i.d. standard complex Gaussian random variables.
-Assume that the~$X_j$ have the same size~$N\times N$.
-According to Akemann, Kieburg, and Wei~\cite{AkemannKieburgWei} and to Akemann, Ipsen, and Kieburg~\cite{AkemannIpsenKieburg}, the squared singular values of~$\Pi_{N,M}= X_MX_{M-1}\cdot\ldots \cdot X_1$ form a determinantal process~$\mathscr{X}_{N,M}$.
-Its correlation kernel has the following contour integral representation (see Kuijlaars and Zhang~\cite[Proposition 5.1.]{KuijlaarsZhang}),
+Assume that the~$X_j$ are all of the same size~$N\times N$.
+The squared singular values of~$\Pi_{N,M}= X_MX_{M-1}\cdot\ldots \cdot X_1$ form a determinantal process~$\mathscr{X}_{N,M}$, as shown in Akemann, Kieburg, and Wei~\cite{AkemannKieburgWei} and in Akemann, Ipsen, and Kieburg~\cite{AkemannIpsenKieburg}.
+The correlation kernel of~$\mathscr{X}_{N,M}$ has the following contour integral representation (see Kuijlaars and Zhang~\cite[Proposition 5.1.]{KuijlaarsZhang}),